 Personally I would not use antique jars for canning.
-Some jars that are old are just fine though.
+Some jars that are old are just fine.
 In fact some of the old ones are nice thick jars and seem sturdier than even new jars.

 When I say don't use antique jars for home canning, I don't mean just old canning jars.
-Many of my jars are ld have been used for many years.
+Many of my jars are old and have been used for many years.
 They are well used and that is ok as long as they are in good condition.

-The ones that you might be more careful with are vintage or antiques.
+The ones that you might be more careful with are vintage or antique canning jars.
 The collectibles with wire bails and glass caps.
 Bubbles in the glass.
 The really pretty ones!

 They are great for decorative use.
 Fill them with pasta or dried beans for your kitchen countertop.
 Add potpouri for your bedroom or bathroom.
 Fill them with gift items and give as a gift.
 Fill them with homemade cappuccino, or someones favorite nuts or make a soup in a jar gift.